 This is one of the best free VPNs around the day and offers all desirable features like data encryption IP address masking and securing public WiFi connections the only downside of the free version is the limited amount of data.
 The free version offers only 500 MB while the paid version is unlimited.
 A single subscription can be used on up to five different devices.

 Premium Privacy Tools for Surfing the Web Anonymously

 Although the apps listed above do increase your online privacy, they are far from the best.
 Free Anonymous Surfing Tools have their drawbacks.
-A free VPN for example can drag down your Internet speed due to the fact their servers are constantly overloaded.
+A free VPN, for example, can drag down your Internet speed due to the fact their servers are constantly overloaded.
 If you want to get a premium anonymous privacy app, you’ll have to pay for it.
-ExpressVPN, BulletVPN, and NordVPN are all primary examples of VPN service providers who prioritiez their users privacy and security.
+ExpressVPN, BulletVPN, and NordVPN are all primary examples of VPN service providers who prioritize their users’ privacy and security.

 Free Anonymous Surfing Tools

 Online privacy has become a serious issue these days.
 While everyone would like to stay safe online, not everyone is able to get the more expensive tools for anonymous web surfing.
 These free alternatives are a smart solution for those who want to achieve Internet privacy on a budget.
 If you have very basic needs, then these free tools are fantastic for ensuring anonymity online.

 Streaming gadgets geek.
 Interested in every little thing there is to know about bypassing regional restrictions.
 An avid believer in the right to protect online privacy.
 Charles has also reviewed plenty of VPN service providers and knows how to separate the good apples from the bad ones.